 405 Learning Experience Assessment Program

 The opportunity to earn college credit for what has been learned through life and work experiences is provided through the Learning Experience Assessment Program.
 While enrolled in the Portfolio course, the student develops a formal, written document of professional quality following guidelines set forth in the Portfolio Manual.
-The completed document is assessed by individual faculty assessors and appropriate college chairs/deans and certified by the Provost and Senior Vice Chancellor at Montana State University Northern.
+The completed document is assessed by individual faculty assessors and appropriate college chairs/deans and certified by the Provost Provost and Vice Chancellor for Academic Affairs at Montana State University Northern.

 Montana State University Northern does not intend to be a transcripting service for the general public through Learning Experience Assessment Program (LEAP) or any of its programs and operations.
 The range of students for which experiential credit programs are intended include enrolled students who are: a) seeking degrees from MSU-Northern; b) maintaining or seeking to extend a credential or license, or to meet continuing employment demands; c) using the services of the University for their lifelong learning goals; d) constituents of the University who seek credit bearing experiences consistent with the University role and scope.